Student FAQ

 • I’ve worked on campus before.
 Do I have to fill out paperwork again for my new job?

 No. You only need to complete the payroll paperwork one time while you are a student at the University of Richmond.
-Your supervisor just needs to submit an Electronic Personnel Action Form (EPAF) in Bannerweb to Student Employment to inform them of your new job.

 • I do not have UR financial aid.
 Can I still work on campus?